chantakornchw-max/Vagabond-Bike-Shop-Executive-Summary/README.md

-# Vagabond's Bike Shop Executive Dashboard
+# Vagabond's Bike Shop Executive Summary

 ## Project Background
 This End-to-End Analytics Project was developed to transform raw transactional data into a high-impact executive dashboard.
 By integrating SQL-based data processing with Power BI visualization, the project provides a comprehensive view of the company's health over a three-year period (2011–2013).